Life-Threatening Skin Rashes (cont.)

 - Blisters then form in the centers of the lesions and may itch or be painful.

-- Target lesions usually appear in successive crops over the body and may run together, forming one large lesion.
+- Target lesions usually appear in successive crops over the body and coalesce, forming plaques affecting large portions of the skin.

 Must Read Articles Related to Life-Threatening Skin Rashes